a8ksh4/paper-pi-handheld/README.md

 Hey, we were featured on hackaday!  https://hackaday.com/2021/04/27/paper-pi-is-an-ergonomic-cyberdeck-meant-for-thumbs/

-5o, it turns out it's kind of dumb typing with thumbs.
+So, it turns out it's kind of dumb typing with thumbs.
 It's slow.
 A few folks have agreed that this would be better with shoulder buttons to at least use the index finger for the function buttons.
 I totally agree.
 I've stated sketching up a setup with a rear facing keyboard, though, and I have a nuc laptop that's higher in the queue to work on.
 So this build will likely never see an update.

 For now, though, it works great and I'm learning new stuff improving how it works.
 It was really convenient this week for testing network ports while running wires at home.